RyuMoro/GloBox_DataAnalysis/README.md

 # GloBox_DataAnalysis
-Data Analysis task for the final project of Masterschool
+This is a collection of files for the final project of Masterschool.

+Here is the link for [[Tableu Publich workbook]](https://public.tableau.com/app/profile/ryunosuke.morohara/viz/GloBox_MasteryProject/ABTestKPIs).